 My excitement of being able to call myself a traveller after visiting Malaga and Colorado I feel confident I can go anywhere at anytime.
 And as a wheelchair user!
-But with some planning and preparation.
-A key point to be able to travel with confidence with a spinal cord injury.
+But with some planning and preparation – key point to be able to travel with confidence with a spinal cord injury.
 Making sure I have got enough caths?
 Have I packed all my meds?
 Is the accommodation really accessible?
 Or have they had a wheelchair user stay who can take a couple of steps to get in and around the accommodation?
 And because of this the owners think because of this, it gives the all clear to call themselves ‘accessible’.

 Decisions, Decisions, Decisions.

 Trying to decide where to go on our honeymoon, and after much discussion, we finally agreed Canada.
-My wife has a lot of travelling experience and trying to find a country she hadn’t been to was quite a challenge.
+My wife has a lot of travelling experience, and trying to find a country she hadn’t been to was quite a challenge.
 Canada ticked a lot of boxes, a fairly new country with relatively modern buildings – less challenges of finding accessible accommodation.
 Public transport should be OK.
-There is lots to see and do and a country my wife is yet to spend 24 hours in.
+There is lots to see and do and a country my wife is yet to spend more than 24 hours in.

 A Comfortable Flight.